Last Updated: December 2025

 Spatial Camera is designed to work primarily on your device.
 Your recorded videos and photos are stored locally on your Meta Quest 3 / 3S headset storage unless you choose to move or delete them yourself.

 We do not upload or permanently store your videos, photos, or other personal media on our own servers.
-When you choose to upload to YouTube, the video file is sent from your device to YouTube using the YouTube Data API.
+When you choose to upload to YouTube, the video file and its associated metadata (such as the title, description, and privacy setting that you enter) are sent from your device directly to YouTube using the YouTube Data API.
+We do not retain this video metadata on our servers after it is sent as part of the upload request.

 To enable the Direct Upload feature, we use Google OAuth 2.0 and YouTube API Services.
 When you visit sc.ocutech.dev and sign in with Google, Google sends an authorization code to our backend (hosted on Firebase).

-Our backend exchanges this code for OAuth tokens and generates a temporary 6-digit pairing code.
+Our backend exchanges this code for OAuth tokens (including an access token and, if provided by Google, a refresh token) and generates a temporary 6-digit pairing code.
 These tokens are stored in a short-lived record in our Firestore database for up to approximately 5 minutes, solely to allow your VR headset to retrieve them using the same 6-digit code.

 Once your headset successfully retrieves the tokens, the Firestore record is deleted as part of the same operation.
 We do not use these tokens for any purpose other than enabling uploads that you explicitly request.